 Don't highlight your spouse's positive ways.
 Focus on the weaknesses.
 Don't encourage.
 Tell your spouse all the ways he or she or (plans) can go wrong.
 Don't give positive and helpful suggestions.
 Break your partner, break the marriage.

 Don't freshen up around your spouse.
 That's one great way to kill romance.

 14 Stop looking attractive.

-Stop combing, stop making yourself look great for your mate.
+Stop combing.
+Stop making yourself look great for your mate.
 Get out of shape.
 That's one great way to start him or her looking for another lover.

 15. Pursue separate interests.

 Don't seek to find common ways of relaxing.
 Have separate hobbies, don't join your spouse in his or her activity.
 Let your spouse find other friends to go out and do stuff with.
-That' one great way to invite affairs or third parties into the marriage.
+That' one great way to invite affairs or competing parties into the marriage.

 The Break-Up starring Jennifer Aniston and VInce Vaughn

 The Story of Us" starring Michelle Pfeiffer and Bruce Willis

 The Way we Were starring Robert Redford and Barbara Streisand